This one is for my baby son. He never meant us any harm.

 Most things I read or forums I witness that are heavy on one side of an issue rarely mention the humanity or validity of the other side.
 I would be pleasantly shocked to ever see a headline proclaiming, "Both Sides Kind of Have a Point!"

 Five months ago, I had our son George.
-Coming just 19 months after his older brother who was considered 'easy', George was considered 'difficult'.
+Coming just 19 months after his older brother who was considered 'easy,’ George was considered 'difficult.’
+What a title to start a life, right?
 For a little over two months he cried, he slept, he ate, he cried some more.
 We didn’t even aim for happy; we would have settled for mildly content for five minutes.

 Out of frustration, I finally said aloud, “Why are you so sad?
 Why can’t you just be happy?”